How to find a financial advisor (human or otherwise)

-Therefore, talk with friends, family, and coworkers about who they use to manage their money and why.
+Therefore, talk with friends, family and coworkers about who they use to manage their money and why.
 Ask them what they like and don’t like about their financial professional.
 It’s through these discussions that you’ll get an understanding of the type of services you want.
 You'll decipher whether you should hire a comprehensive financial planner who helps you manage your entire financial life, an investment advisory representative who manages specific assets or a financial professional who focuses on managing your retirement plan or finding a life insurance policy.
-(By the way, you can go here to learn about the pros and cons associated with buying life insurance from a financial advisor.).

-Next, with your friends’, family and your coworkers’ feedback, find the financial professional who’s best with providing such services and research their associated fees.
+From your research, find the financial professional who’s best with providing such services and research their associated fees.

 The financial services industry has been highly regulated since the market crash of 1938.
 After that tumultuous crash and subsequent recession, Congress created the Securities & Exchange Commission, better known as the SEC.